airswap/airswap-about/make-liquidity/add-to-the-indexer.md

   indexer:unset   unset an intent
 ```

-Now run the following command to enable staking for your account.
+First run the following command to enable staking for your account.

 ```
 $ airswap indexer:enable
 ```

-Run the following command to set your intent to trade.
+Now run the following command to set your intent to trade.

 ```
 $ airswap indexer:set